julyndav/Python/Business Analytics/README.md

 To see how many orders customers are making over time, cohort analysis will be used once again along with the heatmap visualization.
 This involved creating a new table.
 After the required tables were merged, the resultant table was over 50K rows.
 For the orders cohort, number of buyers was calculated for each month, variables were grouped, cohort age was found and number of buyers for each cohort age was calculated.
 Once that was determined then a pivot table was created for the heatmap visualization.

 <b>Insight: </b> There are generally only one order per cohort age.
-It isn't utnil age 5 that the number of orders starts to increase but that is mostly relegated to June 2017.
+It isn't until age 5 that the number of orders starts to increase but that is mostly relegated to June 2017.
 August and September 2017 saw almost 1 1/2 orders per cohort age.
 <br></br>

 ### 3) Average Purchase Size: